How We Came to Be

 Lilleoru was welcomed into the Babaji's Kriya Yoga family of ashrams as well.

-We started drawing up plans for the ecovillage on the plot adjacent to Lilleoru, with accommodations for over twenty households.
+We started drawing up plans for the living area on the plot adjacent to Lilleoru, with accommodations for over twenty households.

 Our project ”Creation of an open eco-center” received support from the EL Phare CBC 2003 program.

 The first training course to become a kriya hatha yoga teacher took place, with 19 participants from Estonia.

 A group of six participated in a kriya yoga pilgrimage to Northern India and the Himalayas.

 The space for storage of herbs and creation of Lilleoru’s tea mixes was built.